anidisc/fastdu/README.md

 A fast terminal UI (ncurses) disk-usage explorer written in C, with parallel scanning and an on-disk cache.

-Status: 0.24.0
+Status: 0.25.0

 Features
 - Parallel scanning: deep work-queue with multiple threads (pthreads)
-- Responsive TUI: sortable by size or name (asc/desc), incremental search (f, n/N), filters (all/dirs/files and by query), preserved selection on back
+- Responsive TUI: sortable by size, name or last modified (mtime) with asc/desc; incremental search (f, n/N); filters (all/dirs/files and by query); preserved selection on back
+- Right-aligned Last Modified column: shows YYYY-MM-DD HH:MM anchored to the right edge
 - Regex search: press F to enter a case-insensitive regex; use T to toggle the filter on/off (matching applies to entry names)
 - Persistent cache: saves scan results to .fastdu_cache_v2 at the root for reuse (stores path, size, last_scan, inode, dir_mtime)
 - Targeted refresh: automatic rescan of the hovered directory when modified (mtime)